Frequently asked questions.

 Do you take insurance?

+I do not.
 Depending on your insurance plan, you should be eligible to receive partial reimbursement for psychotherapy.
 I can help you figure this out, and I provide “superbills” for you to submit to your insurance company.
 But I do not bill your insurance company directly, and at this time I do not participate in any insurance panels.

 What does therapy cost?

-My fee is $175 per session.
+My fee is $200 per session.
 There are a variety of ways to pay, but the easiest is credit card.
 At the start of our time together, you can submit your credit card information and I will charge it weekly.

 Is what I say confidential?

 Yes.
 Everything you say in therapy stays in therapy.
-Confidentiality is absolutely crucial to psychotherapeutic treatment, and I make use of HIPAA-compliant practice-management software so that all of your information remains private and secure.
+Confidentiality is crucial to psychotherapeutic treatment, and I make use of HIPAA-compliant practice-management software so that all of your information remains private and secure.
 That said, there are some (very rare) situations in which strict legal requirements may limit confidentiality.
 We will discuss these at the beginning of treatment.

 Will I be seeing you in person or remotely?